samisalkosuo/icp-cam-devops-demo/README.md

    - Demo template is in this repository [cam/template](cam/template).
 It provisions single AWS image and downloads and installs application Docker image.
    - When deploying the template, AWS key and AWS secret key are required, as well as URL to download application Docker image.
 1. Create CAM service:
-   - CAM service can include many templates, in this context, only the template created in previous step is used.
+   - CAM service can include many templates but, in this context, only the template created in previous step is used.
    -  [Documentation](https://www.ibm.com/support/knowledgecenter/en/SS2L37_2.1.0.2/cam_managing_services.html) includes steps to create service.
      - [Sample service JSON file](cam/service/daytrader_at_frankfurt.json)
    - You must use service name: *Daytrader@Frankfurt*